desec-io/desec-stack/docs/rrsets.rst

     :Access mode: read, write

     TTL (time-to-live) value, which dictates for how long resolvers may cache this RRset, measured in seconds.
-Only positive integer values are allowed.
-    Additional restrictions may apply.
+The smallest acceptable value is given by the domain's `minimum TTL`_ setting.
+The maximum value is 604800 (one week).

 ``type``
     :Access mode: read, write-once (upon RRset creation)